Seven Society (College of William & Mary)

-The Seven Society, Order of the Crown & Dagger (colloquially known as the Seven '7' Society or Sevens '7s') is the longest continually active secret society of the College of William & Mary in Williamsburg, Virginia.
+The Seven Society, Order of the Crown & Dagger (colloquially known as the Seven '7' Society or Sevens '7s') is a secret society of the College of William & Mary in Williamsburg, Virginia.
 The clandestine, yet altruistic group is said to consist of seven senior individuals, selected in their junior year.
 While, historically, graduating members formally announced their identities each spring, today's membership is steeped in mystery and is only revealed upon a member's death.

 Now rumored to meet late at night in Colonial Williamsburg's Shields Tavern, present-day Sevens make efforts to honor and encourage those who help strengthen the university.
-Through its endowment association, the society pursues major philanthropic projects such as scholarships and anonymous donations to the College.
-Sevens have also been known to mysteriously leave small gifts and tokens of appreciation for unsuspecting groups and individuals (e.g., in 2003, an admissions counselor discovered two dozen golf umbrellas – each adorned with the '7' symbol – after casually mentioning how helpful they'd be during rainy campus tours).
+The society pursues philanthropic projects such as scholarships and donations to the College.
+Sevens have also been known to leave small gifts and tokens of appreciation for unsuspecting groups and individuals (e.g., in 2003, an admissions counselor discovered two dozen golf umbrellas – each adorned with the '7' symbol – after casually mentioning how helpful they'd be during rainy campus tours).

 History

 The Seven Society is most commonly believed to have been founded in 1826.
 Little else is known about the society's early history because of lost records due the American Civil War, two devastating campus fires, and the college's subsequent closing from 1881 to 1888.

 Flowers, said to be left by the Sevens, occasionally adorn this sculpture of President Lyon Gardiner Tyler located in W&M's Tyler Family Garden.

-After being closed for seven years, the school was reopened in 1888 by the then newly appointed president, Lyon Gardiner Tyler.
+The school was reopened in 1888 by the newly appointed president, Lyon Gardiner Tyler.
 By 1891, The most legendary Society was reestablished and led by Tyler.
-Tyler also assemble a "small but able" teaching staff that included professors Hugh S. Bird, Charles E. Bishop, Van F. Garrett, J. Lesslie Hall, Thomas J. Stubbs, and Lyman B. Wharton.
-Affectionately dubbed the "Seven Wise Men" by students, Tyler and the six professors are credited not only with reviving William & Mary but also for transforming the College into a thriving, modern-day university.
+Tyler also assembled a teaching staff that included professors Hugh S. Bird, Charles E. Bishop, Van F. Garrett, J. Lesslie Hall, Thomas J. Stubbs, and Lyman B. Wharton.
+Dubbed the "Seven Wise Men" by students, Tyler and the six professors are credited with reviving William & Mary and transforming the College into a modern-day university.

 By the beginning of the 20th century, the Sevens had resurfaced.
 In 1939, the group publicly declared themselves to be “the only secret society of the College of William and Mary" Other groups, namely The 13s, Alphas, and Flat Hats, were highly selective student clubs that would later be revived as secret societies.